 Line going from tip of the nose cone to the middle of the base of the rocket.
 In this axis engine is generating thrust.
-In the further part of manual the term "rocket acceleration" always meanss "acceleration in rocket axis".
+In the this manual the term "rocket acceleration" always means "acceleration in rocket axis".

 Rocket angle